apehex/ctf/hackthebox/forensics/obfsc4t10n/README.md

 # oBfsC4t10n

-> **This document came in as an email attachment.
-Our SOC tells us that they think**
+> This document came in as an email attachment.
+Our SOC tells us that they think
-> **there were some errors in it that caused it not to execute correctly.
-Can you**
+> there were some errors in it that caused it not to execute correctly.
+Can you
-> **figure out what the command and control mechanism would have been had it worked?**
+> figure out what the command and control mechanism would have been had it worked?

+> Author: **[0xdf][author-profile]**

 ## Meta